mohammedhachoud/Spiridon/README.md

 # Spiridon

-This project implements Graph Neural Network (RGCN) models for tasks related to a ceramic ontology dataset.
+This project implements Graph Neural Network (RGCN) and Multi-Layer Perceptron (MLP) models for tasks related to a ceramic ontology dataset.
 It includes:
 1.  **Link Prediction:** Predicting the root category a ceramic object belongs to.
+(Not Complete)
-2.  **Node Classification:** Classifying ceramic objects into their root categories.
+2.  **Node Classification:** Classifying ceramic objects into their root categories using GNNs.
-3.  **Inductive Prediction:** Predicting categories for new, unseen ceramic objects.

-## Directory Structure

-ceramic_ontology_gnn/
-├── data/
-├── output/                   # For models, logs, predictions │   ├── rgcn_study_datasets/
-│   ├── classification_data/
-│   ├── lightning_models/
-│   ├── lightning_logs/
-│   └── predictions/
-├── src/                      # Source code
-│   ├── __init__.py
-│   ├── config.py             # Configurations, paths, hyperparameters
-│   ├── data_loader.py        # Loading raw CSVs
-│   ├── preprocess.py         # Data cleaning and translations
-│   ├── feature_engineering.py # Creation of ceramic_summary, one-hot embeddings
-│   ├── graph_utils.py        # General graph utilities (hierarchy, triplet extraction)
-│   ├── data_preparation/     # NEW: For specific data formatting pipelines
-│   │   ├── __init__.py
-│   │   ├── format_rgcn_link_prediction_data.py  # Was part of graph_utils
-│   │   └── format_rgcn_classification_data.py # Was part of graph_utils
-│   ├── models/               # PyTorch Lightning model definitions
-│   │   ├── __init__.py
-│   │   ├── link_predictor.py
-│   │   └── classifier.py
-│   ├── training/             # Training pipeline logic
-│   │   ├── __init__.py
-│   │   ├── link_prediction_pipeline.py
-│   │   └── classification_pipeline.py
-│   ├── inference/            # Inference scripts (from previous detailed response) │   │   ├── __init__.py
-│   │   ├── link_prediction_inference.py
-│   │   └── inductive_inference.py
-│   ├── utils.py              # Utility functions (seeding, plotting)
-│   ├── main_prepare_data.py  # Script to run all data preparation steps
-│   ├── main_link_prediction.py # Script to run link prediction studies
-│   ├── main_classification.py  # Script to run classification studies
-│   └── main_run_inference.py          # Script for inference tasks
-├── requirements.txt          # Python dependencies
-├── README.md                 # This file
-└── .gitignore                # Git ignore file
+3.  **MLP Classification:** Classifying ceramic objects into their root categories using an MLP.

 ## Setup Instructions